Samuel Tomkinson: Politics

 He contested, unsuccessfully, the seat of Gumeracha at the 1880 elections (he was 64), but was more successful in 1881, losing the seat in 1884.
 He tried for Mount Barker and Albert in 1885, but was again unsuccessful.
 He won a seat on the Legislative Council in 1885.
 At the end of his term in 1894 he joined the contest for the Legislative Council Central District but failed, however he won a seat in 1897.
 He was a member of the Renmark and Murray River Settlements Royal Commission, among others.

+Legacy

+The Hundred of Tomkinson, a cadastral unit in the Mid North region of South Australia, and the Tomkinson Ranges in the north-west corner of South Australia, were both named in his honour.